egonolieux/personal-conventions/languages/c-sharp.md

     //...
     ```

-- Classes should be declared as `sealed` by default, unless they are specifically designed to be inherited from.
+- Declare classes as `sealed` by default, unless they are specifically designed to be inherited from.

-- If a single argument is spread over multiple lines when using multi-line arguments, all lines following the first line should be indented.
+- If a single argument is spread over multiple lines when using multi-line arguments, all lines following the first line must be indented.

     ```cs
     this.Method(